3bobo/3bobo.github.io/_pages/about.md

 News
 ======
-2023.Oct: One paper is accepted by IEEE (T-IV).
+2023.Oct: One paper is accepted by IEEE T-IV.
 2023.Jul: The [code](https://github.com/3bobo/smat) of SMAT was released.
 2023.Jun: One paper is accepted by RAL.
 2022.Oct: One paper is accepted by RAL.